-Mediation is a completely private endeavor where the parties and their facts are kept confidential.
+Mediation is a completely private endeavour where the parties and their facts are kept confidential.
 The process of mediation is not based on any code or law.
 However, there are certain common principals which are followed by the mediators at the time of the mediation session.
 Several organizations have draft ground rules for the mediators to follow.

 The mediators should be in the position of a neutral third party ensuring that no biasness of any kind is conducted from the part of the mediator.
-At any time of the proceeding of the mediator cannot let any party feel that she is in favor of a particular part.
-The mediator should be professional enough to not attach any feeling towards anyone which could relegate impartial behavior towards the mediator.
+At any time of the proceeding of the mediator cannot let any party feel that she is in favour of a particular part.
+The mediator should be professional enough to not attach any feeling towards anyone which could relegate impartial behaviour towards the mediator.

 Furthermore, a mediator is not supposed to express any matter of concern or express what she personally feels for that particular case.
 The mediator should sit in a mediation proceeding in a manner that she has no knowledge of the case and her only objective would be to facilitate the proceeding and to ensure that the parties come to a common ground.

 No mediator is allowed to have personal gains arising out of the mediation agreement.
 This would relegate the cancellation of the process of mediation and declare its nullity.
 The mediator should not show any favoritism towards the language, colour, caste, background, ideologies of any party.
 Furthermore, it is unwise for a mediator to accept any gifts.